jethror1/s3_upload/README.md

 ## Pre-commit Hooks
-Pre-commit hooks are setup to enable secret scanning using [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets?tab=readme-ov-file), this will prevent accidentally committing anything that may be sensitive (i.e. AWS credentials).
+For development pre-commit hooks are setup to enable secret scanning using [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets?tab=readme-ov-file), this will attempt to prevent accidentally committing anything that may be sensitive (i.e. AWS credentials).

 This requires first installing [pre-commit](https://pre-commit.com/) and [detect-secrets](https://github.com/Yelp/detect-secrets?tab=readme-ov-file#installation), both may be installed with pip:
 ```